 Visit our special project pages below to find out more about it and any volunteer opportunities.
 We work to enable local and regional Chapters to support their own communities - as who knows more about the language, culture, local herbs and needs more than one who lives there.
 At HWB we do not practice colonialist "help" but true learning experiences and cross cultural exchanges to progress health justice and herbal medicine.
 Of course at times people may request additional support - following disasters or if they are unable to organize local support.
-We are keeping information regarding members who welcome international travelers who are interested in volunteering for free clinics, permaculture herbal gardens, or international borderless medicine.
+We are keeping information regarding members who welcome international or regional travelers who are interested in volunteering for free clinics, permaculture herbal gardens, or international borderless medicine.
 If you are already planning on visiting an area that has free people's clinics or project ongoing, please contact the office and we can put you in touch with the local coordinator to see if they are open to having you reach out when you are there.
 COVID: Due to covid no cross cultural exchange partnerships or trips are planned at this time.

 International Borderless Medicine>>